 Please carefully read the information in this offering circular and any accompanying offering circular supplements, which we refer to collectively as the offering circular.
 You should rely only on the information contained in this offering circular.
 We have not authorized anyone to provide you with different information.
 This offering circular may only be used where it is legal to sell shares of our common stock securities offered hereunder.
-You should not assume that the information contained in this offering circular than the date hereof or such other dates as are stated herein or as of the respective dates of any documents or other information incorporated herein by reference.
+You should not assume that the information contained in this offering circular is accurate as of any date later than the date hereof or such other dates as are stated herein or as of the respective dates of any documents or other information incorporated herein by reference.